Doctrine and Covenants 115-120

 Doctrine and Covenants 105:38–40

-• Read Doctrine and Covenants 105:38–40, and ask the children to stand up each time they hear the word “peace.”
+• You could also read Doctrine and Covenants 105:38–40 and ask the children to stand up each time they hear the word “peace.”
 Explain that the Lord wanted the Saints to make peace with the people who were being unkind.
-Help the children think of things that they can do to be peacemakers, and invite them to role-play some situations.
+Help your children think of things that they can do to be peacemakers, and invite them to role-play some situations.

 • Share a story about a child being a peacemaker from your own life or from the Friend or Liahona.
 Sing a song about loving others, such as “Jesus Said Love Everyone” (Children’s Songbook, 61), or complete this week’s activity page.